nipunpanwar02/Nipun-Panwar/README.md

 ### 💡 Currently Working On

-- 🔧 Building frontend projects with modern UI
+- 🔧 Building frontend projects with modern UI.
-- 📈 Improving problem-solving skills for placements
+- 📈 Improving problem-solving skills for placements.
-- 🚀 Preparing for full-stack development next
+- 🚀 Preparing for full-stack development next.

 ---
 ---